sergiolaranjeira/tool/README.md

-# tool
+# Tool
-A tool for productivity and for starting to develop new ideas
+A tool for productivity and for developing new ideas